 Step 1 – Register and sit the UCAT ANZ

-The University Clinical Aptitude Test (UCAT) is a standardised test designed to assess your aptitude in cognitive and non-cognitive qualities associated with successful medical studies.
+The University Clinical Aptitude Test Australian and New Zealand (UCAT ANZ) is a standardised test designed to assess your aptitude in cognitive and non-cognitive qualities associated with successful medical studies.

-Complete The University Clinical Aptitude Test (UCAT ANZ).
 This test is used by the UCAT ANZ Consortium of universities in Australia and New Zealand for their medical programmes.
 Applicants must register via the UCAT ANZ website.
-Only current application year UCAT results are considered.

 More information including registration and dates can be found on the UCAT ANZ website.

 Step 2 – Apply through the Universities Admissions Centre (UAC)

 Submit your application through the Universities Admission Centre and include 725505 Doctor of Medicine as a preference.
 Applications open 1 August 2021 and close on 30 September 2021, late applications will not be accepted.